orstavik/cloudflare-tutorial/docs/2_worker_tricks/WhatIs_cookie.md

 Web apps use cookies for *many* different tasks: remember selected elements, user preferences, registration data, location data on a web page.
 This state information is commonly referred to as a "session".

-## WhatIs: a "session"?

-A **session** is a sequence of individual actions that
-1. span across both locations (e.g. both client and server),
-2. span across time (e.g. two different times a user visits the same web app/domain), and
-3. that are bound together by a common denominator, which most commonly is the same user (or more crudely the same browser on the same computer).

-To implement a 'session' you need simply to create/access a data store that can room your values.
-This data store must be accessible both across the time span you require, and from all the different locations that is required.

-When you add state information during a session, you have an architectural choice to make:
-1. Immutable state?
-Ie. keep adding information about actions, so that the session data store continues to grow and grow until the session ends, or
-2. Mutable state?
-Ie. change state information as variables, *in place*, so that the different entities that read and writes state information all work against and alter the same locations.

-Most commonly the second, state mutating approach is taken when session data is stored.
-The reason for this is that state locations are commonly constrained in terms of space.
-For example, HTTP cookies are limited to 50 cookies, 40mb a piece.
-So, most commonly, your architectural choice is non-existent: you must *mutate* your session state data *in place* because either space scarcity or conventional conformity says so.

 ## WhatIs: a cookie?